Leo Beranek: Career

 Beranek's 1954 book, Acoustics, is considered the classic textbook in this field; it was revised in 1986.
 In 2012, at the age of 98, he collaborated with Tim Mellow to produce an updated and extended revision, published under the new title Acoustics: Sound Fields and Transducers.
 His famous humorous adage was "Beranek's Law", about the psychological effect of somebody's own design in comparison to other designs.

 Beranek's 1962 book, Music, Acoustics, and Architecture, developed from his analysis of 55 concert halls throughout the world, also became a classic; the 2004 edition of the text expanded the study to 100 halls.
 Beranek participated in the design of numerous concert halls and opera houses, and traveled worldwide to conduct research and enjoy musical performances.

 From 1983 to 1986, Beranek was chairman of the board of the Boston Symphony Orchestra, where he remained a Life Trustee.
+The Beranek Room at the Symphony Hall is named after him.
 He also served on the MIT Council for the Arts, "an international volunteer group of alumni and friends established to support the arts at the Massachusetts Institute of Technology".
 In 2008 he published Riding the Waves : A Life in Sound, Science, and Industry, an autobiography about his lengthy career and research in sound and music.
 He turned 100 in September 2014, an occasion marked by a special celebration at Boston Symphony Hall.
-Beranek died on October 10, 2016 at the age of 102.
+The Leo and Gabriella Beranek Scholarship in Architectural Acoustics and Noise Control was established in 2016 to support graduate study in the fields of architectural acoustics and noise control.
+Beranek died on October 10, 2016, at the age of 102.

 His last paper, "Concert hall acoustics: Recent findings", had been published earlier that year.

+Personal life and death

+Beranek died in 2016 in Westwood, Massachusetts age 102.